jossydeleon/react-native-query-devtool-monorepo/packages/react-native-query-devtool/README.md

 ## Standalone app (Optional)

 If you want more room to debug your query data, you can download the standalone app from the following link.
 Currently, it's available only for **macOS M1** and **Windows x64**.
-See [repo](https://github.com/jossydeleon/react-native-query-devtool-monorepo/tree/main/packages/react-native-query-devtool-app)
+Check [Standalone Repo](https://github.com/jossydeleon/react-native-query-devtool-monorepo/tree/main/packages/react-native-query-devtool-app)

 ```javascript
 export default function App() {